gsoldateli/Ultimate-Gatsby-Netlify-Newsletter-Kit-CA/src/pages/prosperity-score/index.md

     it
   title: We have created the most accurate and comprehensive measure of prosperity
 registerSection:
-  subtitle: '- And begin your path to prosperity'
+  subtitle: "- And begin your path to prosperity"
   title: Register with our Prosperity Score
 faqSection:
   questions: